nbhansen/nbhansen.github.io/collaborate.md

 ---
 layout: page
 title: Collaborate?
+subtitle: Lets make some magical research together!
+permalink: /collaborate

 ---

 this is where the collaborative stuff will take place you dig?